tompro/redis_ts/README.md

  let _:() = con.ts_create("my_ts", TsOptions::default())?;
  ```

- ## Compatibillity note

- Versions >= 0.5 contains a breaking change in the argument list of range queries.
-With some recent additions in the
-Redis time series module the number of arguments for ts_range, ts_revrange, ts_mrange and ts_mrevrange have simply
-grown to long.
-All existing and the new arguments are now replaced by a single `TsRangeQuery` struct for which there
-is also a builder available.

  ## Asynchronous usage

  To enable redis time series async commands you simply load the